maxgrok/maxgrok.github.io_oldversion/_posts/2017-01-06-octopress-YAML-update.markdown

 ### What is YAML?

-YAML originally stood for "Yet Another Markup Language".Now, it stands for "YAML - Ain't Markup Language".[^1].
-YAML is "a human friendly data serialization standard for all programming languages".[^2].It is "commonly used for configuration files, but could be used in many applications where data is being stored (e.g. debugging output) or transmitted (e.g. document headers)."[^3].
+YAML originally stood for "Yet Another Markup Language".Now, it stands for "YAML - Ain't Markup Language". [^1].
+YAML is "a human friendly data serialization standard for all programming languages" [^2].It is "commonly used for configuration files, but could be used in many applications where data is being stored (e.g. debugging output) or transmitted (e.g. document headers)." [^3].

 ### What is front matter?